PantherXOS/px-secret-sharing/README.md

 There's two primary options:

 1. Create
+   - `create`: To create a new share and save all pieces to the working directory
+   - `create:prompt`: Create a new share but provide location of pieces one by one
 2. Reconstruct
    - From Summary: Load `summary.json` to collect pieces automatically
    - From Prompt: You will be prompted for the location of each pieces